How to make a website for your creative work

 If you chose to go with a quick-start platform, each one will have its own guide to buying a domain, and it will likely automatically connect it to your site after you’ve purchased it.

 If you chose the DIY framework route, there are dozens of sites that will register a domain for you.
 To keep your setup simple, it’s good to buy a domain with a company that can also host your site.
-The service that I’ve personally used for this purpose is Dreamhost.
+The service that I’ve personally used for this purpose is DreamHost.
 They have reliable uptime, affordable pricing, and are completely carbon neutral.
 If you want to dive deeper into the options for registering and hosting services, you can read this list of reviews.

 Building and versioning